knightn0126/godot-2d-topdown-template/README.md

 ## 🎮 Web Demo

-[Play the web demo](https://alchemy-pot.web.app/files/godot-2d-topdown-template/play) to get an idea of the available features.
+[Play the web demo](https://alchemy-pot.web.app/files/godot-2d-topdown-template/play) to get a grasp of the available features.

 ## ⚙️ Features